surniaulula/wpsso/readme.txt

 **Includes advanced *quality assurance* features and options:**

-WPSSO Core checks for minimum / maximum image dimensions and aspect ratios, shows notices for missing and required images, verifies webpages for duplicate meta tags, validates theme header templates for correct HTML markup, warns of any missing PHP modules, and checks 3rd party plugin settings for possible conflicts.
+	1. Checks for minimum / maximum image dimensions and aspect ratios.
+	2. Shows notices for missing and required images.
+	3. Verifies webpages for duplicate meta tags.
+	4. Validates theme header templates for correct HTML markup.
+	5. Checks and warns of any missing PHP modules.
+	6. Checks 3rd party plugin settings for possible conflicts.

 **A reliable WordPress plugin for today *and* tomorrow:**

-WPSSO Core is 100% compatible with the new <a href="https://wordpress.org/plugins/gutenberg/">Gutenberg block editor</a> in the upcoming release of WordPress 5.
+WPSSO Core is *extremely fast* and 100% compatible with the new <a href="https://wordpress.org/plugins/gutenberg/">Gutenberg block editor</a> in the upcoming release of WordPress 5.

 <h3>Users Love the WPSSO Core Plugin</h3>